 In-person interaction with the public is one of the primary functions of most City departments.
 To meet ADA standards for in-person interactions, staff should be aware of the formal and informal procedures for accommodating people with disabilities, including appropriate responses to requests for program modifications and guidelines for accommodating service animals.
-17

-- 1. Make appropriate modifications to regular practices to accommodate the needs of individuals with disabilities when providing customer service.
-18 - 2.
-Continue the policy of not charging an additional fee to the person requesting accommodation for their disability for program modifications or alternative formats.18 - 3.
+- 1. Make appropriate modifications to regular practices to accommodate the needs of individuals with disabilities when providing customer service. - Continue the policy of not charging an additional fee to the person requesting accommodation for their disability for program modifications or alternative formats. - 3.
 Continue the policy of not excluding service animals in City facilities.
-19

 - Develop a process for determining reasonable modifications as they are requested.
-The process should address the following considerations: - Ensure the public has easy access to information about how to make a request for modifications and who to contact. - o Ensure all staff can direct a person making a request to the appropriate staff member. - Ensure requests can be accepted from someone on behalf of the person with a disability and are not required to be in writing. - Record and monitor accessibility requests.
-The ADA Coordinator can analyze these periodically to look for global issues that can be addressed and problems than can be solved proactively. - Publicize efforts to increase participation by persons with disabilities, which might include activities such as distributing program brochures to members of the disability community. - Assess the composition and needs of the population of people with disabilities within Lynnwood and take the necessary steps to improve communication and outreach to increase the effective participation of community members with disabilities in all City programs and activities. - Create partnerships with organizations that provide services to people with disabilities to assist in communication about accessible City programs.
-Keep programs up to date through increased community involvement and partnerships with organizations that offer services to persons with disabilities.
+The process should address the following considerations: - Ensure the public has easy access to information about how to make a request for modifications and who to contact. - Ensure all staff can direct a person making a request to the appropriate staff member. - Ensure requests can be accepted from someone on behalf of the person with a disability and are not required to be in writing. - Record and monitor accessibility requests.
+The ADA Coordinator can analyze these periodically to look for global issues that can be addressed and problems that can be solved proactively. - Publicize efforts to increase participation by persons with disabilities, which might include activities such as distributing program brochures to members of the disability community.